AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation

 \section{Method}

-Building on the above analysis, we propose \textbf{AlignVid}, a training-free approach for modulating attention distributions in DiT-based TI2V models.
-AlignVid has two components: (i) \textbf{Attention Scaling Modulation (ASM)}, a lightweight mechanism that sharpens prompt-relevant attention; and (ii) \textbf{Guidance Scheduling (GS)}, which selectively applies ASM across blocks and denoising steps to preserve visual fidelity while improving semantic adherence.
+Building on the above analysis, we propose \textbf{AlignVid}, a training-free approach for modulating attention distributions.
+AlignVid has two components: (i) \textbf{Attention Scaling Modulation (ASM)}, which sharpens prompt-relevant attention; and (ii) \textbf{Guidance Scheduling (GS)}, which selectively applies ASM across blocks and denoising steps to preserve visual fidelity while improving semantic adherence.
 The method adds negligible overhead.
-The pseudocode of AlignVid is provided in Algorithm~\ref{alg:scalar-scaling} and Algorithm~\ref{alg:energy-modulation} (\textit{Appendix}).
+The pseudocode is provided in Algorithm~\ref{alg:scalar-scaling} and Algorithm~\ref{alg:energy-modulation} (\textit{Appendix}).